stefan-hoeck/idris2-elab-util/src/Doc/Generic5.md

 ## Conclusion

-In this very short tutorial we learned that function `check` is useful whenever we try to implement a function using elaborator reflection whose type is already known at compile time.
+In this very short tutorial we learned that the function `check` is useful whenever we try to implement a function using elaborator reflection whose type is already known at compile time.
 This was not the case for automatically derived interface implementations